HSLdevcom/digitransit-site/src/pages/en/accessibility/index.md

 ### General

 - Map and its contents are not navigable or readable using a screen reader (WCAG 1.1.1, 2.1.1)

-- Map layers modal is not accessible via keyboard (WCAG 2.1.1)

 ### Itinerary suggestions -page